fjvallarino/monomer/docs/tutorials/06-composite.md

 ## Types

-Up to this point, our event handlers have returned a list `AppEventResponse`.
+Up to this point, our event handlers have returned a list of `AppEventResponse`.

 ```haskell
 type AppEventHandler s e